qiaoqiao2323/qiaoqiao2323.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
 Hello!
 I am Qiaoqiao Ren.
+I am currently a Postdoctoral Researcher at KTH Royal Institute of Technology, working on the ERC-funded Intimate Touch project, which investigates how technologies can support rich, embodied, emotionally meaningful touch interactions.
+My research sits at the intersection of human–robot interaction (HRI), haptics, affective computing, and multimodal communication.

-I am currently pursuing a PhD at Ghent University, where I specialize in multimodal communication for human-robot interaction.
-My work primarily focuses on integrating touch and sound to enhance interactions and emotional communication between humans and robots.
-I am also exploring using LLMs to generate affective haptic data.
+I recently completed my PhD at Ghent University, where I specialised in multimodal communication for human–robot interaction, supervised by Prof. Tony Belpaeme and Prof. Francis wyffels.
+My doctoral work explored social and affective touch in human-robot interaction from the situational, multisensory and embodied perspective, including:

-From December 2021, I am supervised in my research by Prof. Tony Belpaeme and Prof. Francis wyffels.
-I am a part of the Artificial Intelligence and Robotics team within IDLab at Ghent University.
+- full-body tactile interaction with the iCub humanoid robot,
+- tactile–audio multimodal emotion decoding,
+- robot-to-human affective touch expression via vibration and tactile sound,
+- and using large language models (LLMs) to generate socially meaningful affective haptic data.

+I am broadly interested in embodied interaction, social robotics, soma design, research-through-design (RtD), and how touch shapes social meaning in human–machine relationships.

-Previously, I completed my Master’s degree with first-class honours in Mechanical Engineering Design at the University of Manchester in the UK.
-My thesis involved the design and simulation of actuation systems that allow researchers to remotely control the pitch angles of supporting systems in supersonic wind tunnels.
+Before that, I obtained my Master’s degree in Mechanical Engineering Design with first-class honours from the University of Manchester, where my thesis focused on designing and simulating actuation systems for remotely adjusting pitch angles in supersonic wind tunnels.

-If you're interested in my work or have any inquiries, please do not hesitate to get in touch via email at qiaoqiao[dot]ren[at]ugent[dot]be, or through any other contact methods I have listed below.
+If you're interested in my work or would like to collaborate, please do not hesitate to get in touch via email at qiaoqiao[dot]ren[at]ugent[dot]be, or through any other contact methods I have listed below.